j3rrywan9/scala-notes/Course1.md

 Type parameters are written in square brackets.

+### Generic Functions

+Like classes, functions can have type parameters.

 ### Types and Evaluation

 Type parameters do not affect evaluation in Scala.

 We can assume that all type parameters and type arguments are removed before evaluating the program.

-This is also called `type erasure`.
+This is also called *type erasure*.

 ### Polymorphism